Assam State Transport Corporation

 Assam State Transport Corporation or ASTC is a state government owned road transport corporation of Assam, India which provides bus services within Assam and adjoining states.
-Assam State Transport was started as a state government department with four buses to run between Guwahati and Nagaon.
+Assam State Transport was started as a state government department with only two buses to run between Guwahati and Nagaon.
 Gradually the transport network of the department expanded throughout the state of Assam.
-The state transport department was converted to a corporation on 31 March 1970.
+Currently ASTC has 10 divisions, 135 bus stations and 3 Inter State Bus Terminals (Guwahati, Jorhat and Silchar) across the state.